* Wall St investors set to take profits after S&P closes at record

 * Fed’s FOMC begins 2-day monetary policy meeting

-NEW YORK, April 30 (Reuters) - U.S. stock index futures were little changed on Tuesday as investors awaited a batch of economic data for a confirmation that the recent rally that has taken the S&P 500 to an another record close is solid.
+NEW YORK, April 30 (Reuters) - U.S. stock index futures were little changed on Tuesday as Wall Street was set to take a breather after extending its recent rally with the S&P 500 setting another record close.

-S&P 500 futures fell 1.9 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration of the contract.
-Dow Jones industrial average futures fell 3 points while Nasdaq 100 futures added 0.75 point.
+* S&P 500 futures fell 1.8 points and were slightly below fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration of the contract.
+Dow Jones industrial average futures fell 1 points and Nasdaq 100 futures was down 0.25 point.

-On the corporate earnings front, Pfizer Inc shares were down 3 percent in premarket trade after posting lower-than-expected quarterly earnings and revenue.
-The largest U.S. drugmaker also trimmed its full-year profit outlook.
+* On the corporate earnings front, Pfizer Inc shares were down 3 percent in premarket trade after the company reported weaker-than-expected results.